chrisryan91/PremierLeagueTable/README.md

 ### Future Features

 - The game should be more easily adaptable for other leagues.
-This would require different functions and sorting methods.
 For example, two teams with level points are not sorted by goal difference in other leagues.
 In the German league for example, the position of two teams with equal points is determined by the result of their head to head matches.
 The program should also allow for the entry of data into the spreadsheet for other leagues rather than using manual input.

 - More variables could be added to get more specific with input values such as top scoring player.
 If the program allowed for entry of who scored the goals, the program could determine the top scorer.

 - Rather than displaying Home team or Away team, the program could simply ask for the ground in which the match is played.
 Rather than displaying "Home team: ManCity, Away team: Newcastle", the program could ask "Ground to be played by ManCity vs Newcastle" and the answer would determine who played at home.
 If "St. James Park" is entered, Newcastle is the Home team.
 If "Etihad Stadium" is entered, ManCity are at home.

 - There are many other statistics from soccer games that could be added and utilized: possession of the ball for each time, expected goals, red cards, yellow cards, substitutions that could be integrated.

 ## Data Model